Smart Home Maintenance Tips & Expert Advice

 • Get a kettle of water boiling.

-• Pour it slowly into the clogged drain —three or four shots, waiting a bit each time.
+• Pour it slowly into the clogged drain, three or four shots at a time, waiting a bit each time.

 • Check if the blocked drain starts moving again.

-• Why It’s Solid: Heat melts grease into nothing, freeing pipe blockages—simple, natural drain unclogging for metal pipes with clogged drains.
+• Why It’s Solid: Heat melts grease into nothing, freeing pipe blockages.
+It’s a simple, natural drain-cleaning solution for metal pipes.

 3. Dish Soap and Hot Water: Grease Fighter for Clogged Drains

 Do you have a clogged kitchen drain from grease?
-Dish soap and hot water are your ticket to unblocking drain problems—a reliable DIY move.
+Dish soap and hot water are a reliable DIY solution for unblocking drains.

 • How to Do It: